 - Related to giving back to your community, consider making a group decision to purchase items needed at a local homeless shelter, donate food to a pantry, or find another worthy cause to support such as sending care packages to college students in need, nursing home residents, or members of the military who are stationed away from home.
 This easily lends itself to a friendly competition that’s all for the good.
 Check out Share Iowa's "Shop for Good" section and pick items from local nonprofit organizations' wishlists.

-Stay tuned for "Part 2: Tips for Saving Your Energy" and "Part 3: Tips for Saving Energy Around the House".
+Catch "Part 2: Tips for Saving Energy Around the House."

 The Science Behind Snowmaking